Learning About Deep Learning

-I’m thrilled to be starting in the Scholars Program at OpenAI this June.
+I’m thrilled to be a part of the Scholars Program at OpenAI this summer.
 I was a physics major and I’ve always loved math, but a year ago I didn’t have any deep learning or AI knowledge.
-I’d also stepped away from science for a few years while my kids were very young.
-This is how I got back up to speed.
+This is how I got up to speed.
 I’d love to hear from everyone else what they’ve found useful – please add comments about ideas, courses, competitions, scholarships, etc. that I’ve missed.

 It’s both thrilling and completely overwhelming the amount you can learn online at this point.
 Here’s what I found to be the main challenges of learning independently:

 Choosing what to work on